-We have funded our operations primarily from the sale of equity securities and convertible equity securities and borrowings under our loan and security agreement.
-We have incurred losses since inception and negative cash flows from operating activities in devoting substantially all of our efforts towards research and development.
-At June 30, 2015, we had total stockholders' equity of approximately \$31.5 million and cash and cash equivalents of \$33.6 million.
-During the three months ended June 30, 2015, we had net loss of approximately \$2.2 million.
+We have funded our operations primarily from the sale of equity securities and convertible equity securities and borrowings under our Credit Facility discussed below.
+We have incurred operating losses since inception and negative cash flows from operating activities in devoting substantially all of our efforts towards research and development.
+At March 31, 2016, we had total stockholders' equity of approximately \$20.5 million and cash, cash equivalents and marketable securities of \$23.0 million.
+During the three months ended March 31, 2016, we had a net loss of approximately \$5.0 million.
 We expect to generate operating losses for the foreseeable future.

-In April 2012, we entered into a loan and security agreement (the Credit Facility) with Square 1 Bank (Square 1) with availability in the amount of \$500,000 to help fund operations of the Company.
-The Credit Facility was subsequently amended in November 2013, November 2014 and March 2015.
-Pursuant to the amended Credit Facility, Square 1 agreed to make term loans in a principal amount of up to \$5,000,000 available to us with proceeds to be used to refinance outstanding loans from Square 1, to fund expenses related to our clinical trials, and the remainder for general working capital purposes.
-Under the terms of the Credit Facility, (i) \$2,000,000 was made available in November 2014; and (ii) \$3,000,000 (the Tranche B Loan) is to be made available to us following the satisfaction of certain conditions, including receipt of positive phase 2 data (as determined by the Aldeyra Board of Directors) in either Sjögren-Larsson Syndrome or noninfectious anterior uveitis.
-As of June 30, 2015, \$1,395,833 was outstanding under the Credit Facility.
+In April 2012, we entered into a loan and security agreement (the Credit Facility) with Pacific Western Bank (Pacific Western, formerly Square 1 Bank) which was subsequently amended in November 2013 to provide us with \$1.5 million of available funds.
+The amended Credit Facility called for interest only payments at a 6.50% interest rate from November 2013 through November 2014 for all amounts outstanding, inclusive of those amounts originally drawn during 2012 prior to the amendment, at which point, we were scheduled to make principal payments of \$58,160 plus interest through the maturity date of the term loans in November 2016.
+In November 2014, the Credit Facility was further amended.
+Pursuant to the Credit Facility, Pacific Western agreed to make term loans in a principal amount of up to \$5.0 million available to us with proceeds to be used first to refinance outstanding loans from Pacific Western second to fund expenses related to our clinical trials, and the remainder for general working capital purposes.
+The term loans are to be made available to us upon the following terms: (i) \$2.0 million was made available in November 2014; and (ii) \$3.0 million (the Tranche B Loan) became available to us following the satisfaction of certain conditions, including receipt of positive phase 2 data in noninfectious anterior uveitis.
 Each term loan accrues interest from its date of issue at a variable annual interest rate equal to the greater of 2.0% plus prime or 5.25% per annum.
-Any term loan made is payable as interest-only prior to November 2015 and thereafter is payable in monthly installments of principal plus accrued interest over 36 months.
+Any term loan made was payable as interest-only prior to November 2015 and thereafter was scheduled to be payable in monthly installments of principal plus accrued interest through the maturity date in November 2018.
+The amended Credit Facility was amended again in November 2015 extending the interest only period and the Tranche B conditions.
+Each term loan accrues interest from its date of issue at a variable annual interest rate equal to the greater of 2.0% plus prime or 5.25% per annum.
+The annualized effective interest rate as of March 31, 2016 was 7.58%.
+Any term loan made is payable as interest-only prior to November 2016 and thereafter is payable in monthly installments of principal plus accrued interest over 36 months.
 The Credit Facility is collateralized by our assets, including our intellectual property.
+As of December 31, 2015 and March 31, 2016, \$1.4 million was outstanding under the Credit Facility.

-At June 30, 2015, the Credit Facility is shown net of a remaining debt discount of \$124,099 which is being amortized using the effective interest method through the current maturity date of the Credit Facility, November 2018.
+At March 31, 2016, the Credit Facility is shown net of a remaining debt discount of \$100,000 which is being amortized using the effective interest method through the current maturity date of the Credit Facility, November 2019.